Desperationis/InuLib/README.md

 This library features a packet-based serial system on the UART ports of the VEX Cortex based on the defunct project [VEXSerial](https://github.com/EvolvedAwesome/VEXSerial) in `Serial.c`.
 Each "message" sent across the ports are of variable length and start with a header number defined to be 255, meaning only bytes with values between 0-254 can be sent at a time.

 The purpose of this system is to interface with a Raspberry Pi running a python script sending and reading serial data to the Cortex, though interfacing with any other device, like another Cortex, is very likely possible.
 I personally have used this system to control the Cortex with UDP sockets to send PS4 controller input from my computer, though anything is possible.
 Automated steering, for example, can be done if the Raspberry Pi has a camera and artifical intelligence to determine what inputs need to be sent.

+## Drawbacks
+Being programmed in PROS 2.x, this library can only be run on the Cortex.
+This of course is pretty bad, since the newer V5 systems are much more common than the obsolote EDR system.
+This will most likely be fixed once I get my hands on a V5 system at my school.

+Secondly, and most importantly, this library can only be run if a VEXnet controller is always connected to the Cortex.
+Because of this, certain configurations can't go to their full potential, such as using a very strong wifi signal to controller the Cortex anywhere in a house with a Raspberry Pi attached.
+It is because of this that the RobotC version of this project is kept alive as a branch.